-State business taxes vary across the nation, but we’ll touch on those as well.
+State business taxes vary across the nation, but we’ll touch on those, as well.

 Alright, how does federal income tax work for small businesses?

-If you own a business, you probably need to pay federal income tax in some way.
 Your business entity determines how you pay your federal income taxes.

 Some businesses are pass-through entities, which means the profits of the company are passed on to the owners.
 That means the owners pay income tax on the business profits on their individual tax returns.